ProLoser/CakePHP-Cacheable/README.md

 ## Requires

-You must have the clear__cache plugin by Ceeram installed in order for this to work.
+You must have the "clear_cache plugin by Ceeram":https://github.com/ceeram/clear_cache installed in order for this to work.
-The plugin can be found here: https://github.com/ceeram/clear_cache

 ## Installation